Showing posts with label PD - platformers. Show all posts

 Cheap & cheerful

-The graphics aren't exactly Bitmap Bros standard but they do their job good enough, albeit with the occasional slowdown.
-It looks nice and scrolls great.
-Additionally, I have massive admiration for the palette - especially when underwater.
+The graphics aren't exactly Bitmap Bros standard but they do their job albeit with the occasional slowdown.
+Scrolling is great and I have massive admiration for the palette - especially when underwater.

-The audio is in stereo on the Atari STe but I'd much rather have heard the crisp YM chip over poor-quality samples any day.
-Yep, the music and sound effects are made from fairly low-quality samples which I didn't care for.
+The audio is in stereo on the Atari STe but I'd much rather have the crisp YM chip over poor-quality samples.
+Yep, the music and sound effects are made from low-quality samples which I didn't care for.
 Hence, this is another reason why chiptunes are timeless compared to many MODs.
 Flame me all you like but it's true.

-Hmm, it sounds like I'm trying to start a fight?
+Am I trying to start a fight?
 Bring it on Commies!
-For now, let's chill with another screenshot...
+No, let's chill with another screenshot...

 Remember, not every door needs to be unlocked - so use your keys wisely before you drown!